RXT067/Research/headache.md

 ---

-Assumption of higher quantity of magnesium.
+### Assumption of higher quantity of magnesium.

+Assumption of higher quantity of magnesium (110~130% of recommended daily consumption) seems to cause headache and nausea with dull stomachache.
+This doesn't seem to be lethal, but annoying.

+---